hqu-little-boy/cf-r2-proxy2/PERFORMANCE_IMPROVEMENTS.md

 - **Optimized for Media**: Better support for video and audio streaming scenarios
 - **Proper Error Handling**: Returns 416 status for invalid range requests

-### 4. Additional Performance Enhancements
+### 4. Size Information & Large File Warnings
-- **Accept-Ranges Header**: Explicitly indicates support for range requests
-- **Content-Length Headers**: More accurate size information for better client handling
-- **Consistent Response Headers**: Optimized header handling for better performance

-## Expected Performance Benefits

-1. **Faster Initial Response Time**: Streaming begins immediately upon receiving the request
-2. **Better Large File Handling**: Reduced memory usage and faster transfer for large files
-3. **Reduced Bandwidth Usage**: Improved caching reduces repeated downloads
-4. **Enhanced Media Support**: Better streaming experience for video and audio content
-5. **Improved Error Handling**: More robust handling of edge cases
+- **File Size Headers**: The response now includes `x-content-size` and `x-content-size-human` headers
+- **Timeout Warnings**: Files over the recommended size threshold include a warning about potential timeout issues
+- **Large File Indicators**: The response includes `x-large-file` header for client-side processing
+- **Suggested Chunk Size**: Provides `x-suggested-chunk-size` for chunked download implementations

+### 5. Environment Configuration
+- **Configurable Size Limit**: Set `MAX_FILE_SIZE` environment variable to control the threshold (defaults to 50MB)
+- **Flexible Deployment**: Adjust limits based on your specific requirements

+## For Your Specific Use Case (APK Downloads)

+For your 155MB APK files, the recommended approach is:

+1. **Direct R2 Access**: Make your APK files publicly accessible in R2 and link directly to them
+2. **If you must use the proxy**: Implement a client that uses range requests to download in smaller chunks that don't exceed the 30-second timeout
+3. **Hybrid approach**: Use the worker for metadata, previews, or small files, but redirect to direct R2 access for large files

 ## Deployment Instructions

 1. Replace the existing `src/index.js` with the updated version
 2. Update your deployment using `npm run deploy` or `wrangler deploy`
+3. Optionally configure the `MAX_FILE_SIZE` environment variable (in bytes) via Cloudflare dashboard
-3. The improvements will be active immediately after deployment
+4. The improvements will be active immediately after deployment

 ## Testing Recommendations

-- Test with large files to verify streaming improvements
+- Test with small files to verify proxy functionality works correctly
 - Verify cache headers are working correctly in browser dev tools
 - Test range requests with video/audio files
-- Monitor download speeds compared to the previous version
+- Monitor that large file size warnings are properly included in responses
+- For large files, consider the architectural recommendations rather than expecting the proxy to handle them directly